wavefrontHQ/docs/pages/doc/ts_lowpass.md

 ![lowpass example](images/lowpass.png)

 In the example chart above, solid orange lines are only present when the reported data values are lower than the threshold.
 In this example, the threshold is 140.
-The remaining reported data values are essentially, resulting dashed lines to indicate missing data.
+The remaining reported data values display as dashed lines to indicate missing data.

 ## See Also